 Adapt ideas for spiritual growth to fit YOUR life.

 For example, I am a natural night owl, and I worked evening or night shift for many years.
 While no longer employed, I am still not a morning person.
 Praying and reading the Bible in the morning?
-That would be very non-productive, as I am groggy and semi-conscious.
-I am slow to wake up.
-Bible reading and prayer is something I accomplish much better in the evening or just before going to bed.
+That would be very non-productive, as I am groggy, semi-conscious, and slow to wake up.
+Bible reading and prayer is something I accomplish better in the evening or just before going to bed.
 By ending my day with God, I am in one sense beginning my day with God – as ideas from the night before can remain fresh in my mind the next day.

-Even if you are not a night owl like me, is morning really the ideal time for you to spend special time with God?
+Even if you are not a night owl like me, is the morning ideal for you to spend time with God?
 (Maybe it is!
 Great!)
 But perhaps mornings are a hectic and overwhelming time.
 Our lives are all different.
 When would be a good time?
 Maybe it would be better for you to pray and read your Bible when…the kids take a nap in the afternoon, or on your lunch break at work.

 Bible reading?
 I have addressed Bible reading in other posts, like this one: It is a New Year.
 Maybe you don’t need a Bible reading plan?

 Yes, you read that right.
 Maybe you don’t need a Bible reading plan!

 Are you failing at Bible reading every year?
 As the saying goes, “insanity is doing the same thing and expecting different results”! – Stop the insanity!
 Read the linked post for ideas.
 Try some new approaches, and do what works for you – even if it goes contrary to typical Bible reading rules or norms.

-A final idea…Daily devotions.
+A final thought…Daily devotions.
 These times can be productive or non-productive.
-A good idea or helpful spiritual rule can go wrong.
+A good idea or spiritual rule can go wrong.
 I fear some Christians have missed the point.
 They are not actually going deeper or growing spiritually, but are self-deceived by their routine.
-Are you self-deceived?